-For participants who have provided consent, eligibility will be assessed by a medically qualified clinician, research nurse or prescribing pharmacist, as specified in the ISA for the specific IMP involved, at a PANORAMIC Hub, other health service providers including government agencies e.g., UK Health Security Agency or by the central clinical team.
-For some antiviral agents, eligibility may only be assessed by a medically qualified clinician, and the professional roles of each Health Care Professional (HCP) qualifying them to do this will be specified in the ISA for each agent.
+For participants who have provided consent, eligibility will be assessed by a medically qualified professional, research nurse, nurse prescriber or prescribing pharmacist, as specified in the ISA for the specific IMP involved, at a PANORAMIC Hub, other health service providers including government agencies e.g., UK Health Security Agency or by the central clinical team.
+For some antiviral agents, eligibility may only be assessed by a medically qualified professional, and the professional roles of each Health Care Professional (HCP) qualifying them to do this will be specified in the ISA for each agent.

 PANORAMIC Hubs can contact the central clinical team for guidance regarding eligibility queries.
-Depending on the exclusion criteria outlined in ISAs, eligibility can be assessed by eliciting medical history and relevant information directly from the participant, and the participant can be randomised if they are deemed eligible and there is no contraindication to the trial drugs currently in the trial.
-Where specified in the ISA, eligibility checking will be assessed additionally through direct access to the participant's Summary Care Record (or similar medical record summary), or by reference to relevant medical information obtained from the participant's primary care medical practice.
+Depending on the exclusion criteria outlined in ISAs, eligibility can be assessed by eliciting medical history and relevant information, including a drug history, directly from the participant, and the participant can be randomised if they are deemed eligible and there is no contraindication to the trial drugs currently in the trial.
+Where specified in the ISA, eligibility checking will be assessed additionally through direct access to the participant's Summary Care Record in England or a medical record summary in use for clinical care in any UK Devolved Administration, and by reference to relevant medical information obtained from the participant's primary care or secondary care records (where the person confirming eligibility deems this necessary)..